Masigasig/netlab/assets/learning_material/material_content/chapter_1/switchoperation.md

 # Switch Operations

-### Switch Operations (Learn, Flood, Forward)

-To occupy the MAC Address Table, the switch performs three key operations: Learn, Flood, and Forward.
+### How a Switch Learns and Forwards Frames

+A switch builds and uses its **MAC Address Table** by performing three fundamental operations:
+**Learn, Flood, and Forward.**
+These steps allow the switch to deliver frames efficiently within a local network.

-#### Learn
+### Learn

-When the switch receives a frame (Layer 2 packet), it looks at the source MAC Address.
+When a switch receives an Ethernet frame, it examines the source MAC address.

-It records the MAC address and the port it came from.
-This way, it builds its MAC Address Table.
+**What the switch does:**

+* Records the source **MAC address**

+* Associates it with the incoming port

+* Stores this information in the **MAC Address Table**

+This process happens automatically and continuously as traffic flows through the switch.

+> The switch learns **only from the source MAC**, never from the destination MAC.

-#### Flood
+### Flood

-If the switch does not know the destination MAC address, it sends the frame to all ports (except the incoming port).
+If the destination MAC address is **not found** in the MAC Address Table, the switch cannot determine where to send the frame.

-This ensures the correct destination receives it.
-Other devices also see it but ignore it if it is not for them.
+**What the switch does:**

+* Sends (floods) the frame to all ports except the port it arrived on

+* The correct device processes the frame

+* All other devices receive the frame but **discard it**

+> Flooding ensures that unknown devices can still be reached and discovered.

-#### Forward
+### Forward

-If the switch already knows the destination MAC’s port (from its table), it sends the frame directly to that port only.
+If the destination **MAC address exists in the MAC Address Table**, the switch knows exactly where the frame should go.

+**What the switch does:**

+* Forwards the frame only to the specific port linked to that MAC address

+* Does not send the frame to any other ports

-This makes communication efficient, private, and fast.
+This makes **communication faster, more efficient, and more secure.**

-> Even when a host sends data to a router instead of another host, the switch still uses the same process — Learn, Flood, and Forward.
-The router is simply another device with its own MAC address.
+> **Key takeaway:**
+Switches do not “understand” IP addresses — they simply learn MAC addresses and use them to move frames correctly within the network.